 The Division Coordinators are responsible for the operation of their respective divisions.
 They will recruit the coaches for their Division with the help of the Regional Coach Administrator.
 Division Coordinators for the U07-U10 divisions will also work to assure that a sufficient number of parents have stepped up to referee and take the training course if they are not yet trained.
 This is important because U07 and U08 games are refereed completely by parent volunteers from each team and U10 requires volunteer referees to work the lines.

 The Division Coordinator also provides a line of communication between the Regional Board and the coaches, referees and parents in their division.
 The Coordinator will receive the emails sent to the alias set up for their division.
 They will also track the stats of the teams throughout the season to ensure that blowouts are kept to a minimum and that all of the coaches are handling their players fairly and evenly.
-The Coordinators are responsible for getting player evaluations from the coaches at the end of the season.
+The Coordinators are responsible for getting coaches to submit player evaluations online at the end of the season.

-The Division Coordinator may not be a coach of a player in the division they are coordinating.
-They may however coordinate a division in which they have a child playing since team formation is not part of this job.
+The Division Coordinator should not be a coach of a player in the division they are coordinating.
+They may however coordinate a division in which they have a child playing .
 The skills needed include excellent organizational skills, familiarity with computers and spreadsheets, good communication skills and an ability to get parents to volunteer to coach and referee.
 This position is a great opportunity to make a significant contribution to AYSO45, meet a lot of people and gain a real sense of accomplishment when the season starts and ends.

 Assistant Registrar | Back to top